 In climates that get cold in the winter, flea prevention should be concentrated in spring and summer.
 When temperatures start to drop, fleas aren’t really a problem.
 But if you live in a climate that’s humid and warm almost year-round, you’ll need to always be on your guard.

 With flea prevention in place for your yard and the interior of your home, it’s now time to treat your loving furry friend.
 If you’re positive your dog already has fleas, there are gentle yet powerful products that can help you get rid of them, such as Wondercide’s Flea & Tick for Pets + Home.
-The ingredients are plant-based and the products can be used for cats or dogs of all sizes — no more buying different sets of expensive flea control for each one of your pets.
+The ingredients are plant-powered and the products can be used for cats or dogs of all sizes — no more buying different sets of expensive flea control for each one of your pets.
 The active ingredient in the Flea & Tick spray is cedar oil and works by blocking octopamine, which is necessary to regulate heart rate, movement, and metabolism in fleas.
 When you directly spray fleas, the solution will kill them on contact.
-Apply every two to three days (or as needed, depending on the pest pressure in your area) to keep the repellent qualities strong and to keep your pets happy and flea free.BUY FLEA KILLER AND REPELLENT
+Apply every two to three days (or as needed, depending on the pest pressure in your area) to keep the repellent qualities strong and to keep your pets protected.BUY FLEA KILLER AND REPELLENT

 Here are some other helpful tips for addressing fleas on your dog:

 - You may still see some itching and scratching while you wait for whatever products you’ve chosen to work their magic.
 Try to distract your dog from biting, licking, scratching, and damaging their skin by offering another source of stimulation, such as a tantalizing chew toy or a treat ball stuffed with tasty goodies.

-- Use a plant-based spray with neem oil.
+- Use a plant-powered spray with neem oil.
 Neem oil is antibacterial, antiviral and antifungal and has been used for hundreds of years as a medicinal solution to treat dry skin, burns and sores.
 As a strong antiseptic, the spray can address multiple skin irritation issues caused by insects and is gentle enough to use numerous times throughout the day.
 You can even use it on your own bug bites!